American librarianship and human rights: Current and future concerns for the 21st century

 In a 2017 interview Deidre Conkling, ALA SRRT Coordinator, observed: "Today, just following the mission of libraries we are being thrown into an activist roll.
 When we stand up to other people and government agencies in support of free access to information today we are suddenly activists, even though this is what we have done for years.
 It is our job to fight for free access to information and to support the retention of all kinds of information, especially information created by our government agencies.
 We are now on the front lines of activism."

 Mathiesen has proposed that governments have an obligation to create and fund public libraries, because access to them is a human right.
 Starting with the Universal Declaration of Human Rights, and appealing to recent work in Human Rights Theory, she argues that there is a right to information, which states are obligated to fulfill.
 Given that libraries are highly effective institutions for ensuring that this right is fulfilled, there is a derived human right to a public library.

 The essay, "True Community: Connecting the Millennium Development Goals to Public Library Services in the United States" asserts that U.S. public libraries have the potential to actively participate in realizing the collective vision of the eight Millennium Development Goals (MDGs).

-2018 sees the start of a year-long campaign to commemorate the creation of the pivotal Declaration of Human Rights that is one of the three pillars of the United Nations.
-Human right abuses did not end with the creation of this document, it has and continues to help countless people gain more freedoms.
-The campaign started in Palais de Challoit in Paris.